AABearBots/First-Closed-Doors-Competition/README.md

 They automate trading strategies and place orders through the platform, which connects to exchanges via exchanges APIs to trade cryptocurrency.

-### How Algobots Work
+#### How Algobots Work

-Algobots mission is —in essence— creating *products* that others can consume.
+Algobots mission is –in essence– creating *products* that others can consume.
 To do this, they run *processes* which produce and store *datasets*.

 Eeach algobot may have several processes, and processes don't necessarily have a one-to-one relationship with products.
 That is, a product can be the result of the work of one or more processes.

 Algobot processes are self-contained entities, meaning that they run when called by the AACloud and stop when they finish the task at hand, to wake up again only when AACloud calls the process the next time (in configurable intervals).
 The datasets processes create are the actual *output* of algobots which are stored in Azure Cloud Storage accounts.
-Process also produce and store a second valuable piece of information: *status reports*.
+But process also produce and store a second valuable piece of information: *status reports*.

 Status reports serve as temporal annotations that algobots read every time they are called by AACloud so as to know what was done in the previous run and what the state of affairs is at the present time.
 Status reports are dynamic, and they change constantly, with updates after every single run of the associated process.